Developing a Faith Attitude

 Philippians 4:2.
 I beseech Euodias, and beseech Syntyche, that they be of the same mind in the Lord.

 Paul’s advice is simple, and should be heard by every church leader who has ever taken authority for themselves in the church body: return the Lordship of the church to the Holy Spirit and strive to serve Him in unity with one another.
 Unity is found by loving one another and trusting one another, surrendering one’s own desires for the good of the body.
 Unity is not found in agreement, since we will all never agree on every issue.
-However, we can choose to be united when we do not demand that others agree with us, and we do not place demands upon the body to do things “our way.”
+Unity is found in the unabashed and unconditional expression of love for one another.
+We can choose to be united when we love one another enough so that we do not demand that others agree with us, and we do not place demands upon the body to do things “our way.”
 The alternative is a prideful and destructive behavior that does not allow the Holy Spirit to work through all of the church members, leading the church away from God’s intended purpose.

 Philippians 5:3.
 And I entreat thee also, true yokefellow, help those women which laboured with me in the gospel, with Clement also, and with other my fellowlabourers, whose names are in the book of life.